 It is no secret that the Bible has a lot to say about how we use the very thing we often feel we can’t get enough of.
 But that’s the thing–there is always room for us to better handle how we look at the money we earn and what to do with it once we have it.

 Dr. Ben Witherington is a New Testament scholar at Asbury Theological Seminary, and he’s paid close attention to what Jesus said and didn’t say about money.
-Here’s an article with links to help you use your money in the coming year the way Jesus would want you to use it.
+Here’s an interview with Dr. Witherington on the topic with links to help you use your money in the coming year the way Jesus would want you to use it.
+Here’s his book.